 EPA may negotiate a TSCA Section 5(e) (Consent) Order to prohibit or limit activities associated with the new chemical if EPA determines that insufficient information exists to evaluate the human health and environmental effects of the substance, and that: (1) it may present an unreasonable risk ("risk-based finding") or (2) be produced in substantial quantities, and substantial or significant exposure/release ("exposure-based finding").

 TSCA Section 5(e) Consent Orders are only binding on the original PMN submitter for that substance.
 Consequently, after signing a Section 5(e) Consent Order, EPA may promulgate a Significant New Use Rule (SNUR) under TSCA Section 5(a)(2) that mimics the Consent Order to bind all other manufacturers and processors of former new chemicals to the terms and conditions contained in the Consent Order.

 Also, EPA has the authority to issue SNURs without a Section 5(e) Consent Order.
 Under TSCA Section 5(a)(2), EPA can determine that a use of a chemical is a significant new use after considering several factors, including but not limited to the projected production and processing.

 EPA provides industry with five possible exemptions under the new chemicals program.
 Each of these exemptions has specific reporting requirements which are unique to the exemption class.
 The five possible exemptions are:

-- The low volume exemption (LVE) applies to those who manufacture or import 10,000 kilograms or less a year of a chemical substance and meet other criteria;
+- The low volume exemption (LVE) applies to those who manufacture (including import) 10,000 kilograms or less a year of a chemical substance and meet other criteria;

 - Manufacturers that meet certain criteria may be eligible for the low release and exposure exemption (LoREX);